hogyulee/cs374/DP4_Revised.md

 3. Try to select someone other than Brad as the target of the payment request.
 4. Send a payment request to the selected family member.
 5. Go back to the home page.
+- a.
+Check if new notification have arrived to you.
-6. Go to notification page
+- b.
+Go to notification page.
 7. Check whether your request was processed correctly.

 ## Task #3: Add Another Family Member to Permission Request